Gokul Anand

-Gokul Anand is an Indian actor who works in Tamil-language stage plays, films and web series.
+Gokul Anand is an Indian actor who works in Malayalam and Tamil-language stage plays, films and web series.
 He debuted as a lead actor with the Tamil movie, Chennai 2 Singapore (2017).

 Career

 As a child, he acted in Malayalam-language television shows, before joining the television group, The Boardwalkers.
 In a review of Micheal Muthu's stage play An Idiot for Dinner, a critic wrote that "Gokul Anand, as the frustrated Sanjay Kelavkar, put on a grand show which went above and beyond as his eyes glazed over in pain and anguish painted his face due to the antics of Gopu".
 He also starred in the play Moulin Rouge.
 He auditioned for several films before meeting M. Ghibran who told him about the film Chennai 2 Singapore.
 In a review of Chennai 2 Singapore by The Hindu, a critic noted that "Besides the film’s at-times-enjoyable treatment, the lead actor Gokul Anand is a good find for Tamil cinema.
 He is good-looking and comfortable in front of the camera".